Fadi987/neural_network/README.md

 cargo test
 ```

-Note: **_Tests may fail to run if you are within a python virtual environment depending on environment setup.
+**_Note that tests may fail to run if you are within a python virtual environment depending on environment setup.
 Make sure to `deactivate` virtual environment before running tests._**

 ### Using the Python Bindings